sakaki-/raspbian-nspawn-64/README.md

 This project is a bootable, microSD card **64-bit kernel, 32-bit Raspbian Stretch 'Desktop' host OS + 64-bit Debian Stretch guest OS image for the [Raspberry Pi 3 model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) and [B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/)** single board computers (SBC).
 It is intended for users who would like to retain their familiar Raspbian tools, desktop and repos, but who also need to run one or more 64-bit only software components on their Pi.

 The guest 64-bit Debian OS is automatically started each boot inside a [`systemd-nspawn`](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html) container.
 Using a provided `System Tools` menu item, you can easily open a 64-bit shell inside this container (to install new 64-bit packages, for example).
-Another menu item allows you to easily *run* 64-bit applications in the container, correctly set up so they display on the Raspbian desktop, can play audio, and have access to the `pi` user's home directory.
+Another menu item allows you to easily *run* 64-bit applications in the container, correctly set up so they display on the Raspbian desktop, can play audio, and have access to the current user's home directory.
 Due to the containerization, such apps are however prevented from performing many harmful actions on the host (this is *not* just a [`chroot`](https://en.wikipedia.org/wiki/Chroot)).
 Package management in the guest uses the familiar `apt-get`, with the full Debian aarch64 repository available, and day-to-day *Raspbian* operation (with the exception of anything needing e.g. [MMAL or OpenMAX IL](https://github.com/raspberrypi/firmware/issues/550#issuecomment-190803961)) is pretty much per the stock image.
 WiFi, Bluetooth, I<sup>2</sup>C etc. all work, and 32-bit Raspbian apps can be installed and used just as on a regular RPi3 system.

+As of version 1.1.0, launchers for 64-bit apps are *automatically* added to the 32-bit host's menu upon installation in the guest, and changes to 'regular' users (existence, password and primary group) are automatically reflected through from host to guest, for convenience.

 Basically, you get 64-bit capability as and when you need it, without the headache ^-^